arrow

 #1 Ransomware

-Ransomware has become a complete nightmare for businesses worldwide for the last several years and shows no signs of abating anytime in the foreseeable future.
+Over the past few years, ransomware has become a significant challenge for businesses globally, with no signs of abating anytime soon.
 This is a cybercrime technique in which documents are encrypted, and clients are locked out, with the fraudsters demanding money to re-enter the system.

 #2 Unencrypted Data

-It is one of the most common of all banking security threats faced by financial institutions, in which data is left unencrypted and computer hackers use the data immediately, causing serious problems for the banks.
+It is one of the most common banking security threats faced by financial institutions.
+When data is left unencrypted, computer hackers use it immediately, causing serious problems for the banks.
 All data stored on PCs in banking institutions or digitally should be entirely encrypted.
-It will ensure that, whether or not the data is stolen, hackers will be unable to use it.
+This will ensure that hackers cannot use it, whether or not the data is stolen.

 #3 Common Cloud-Based Cyber Attacks

-Since more statistics and crucial information are kept in the cloud, cybercriminals have taken advantage of this, and as a consequence, cloud-based threats are now one of the most prevalent threats of cybersecurity in banking industry.
+Since more statistics and crucial information are kept in the cloud, cybercriminals have taken advantage of this.
+As a consequence, cloud-based threats are now one of the most prevalent cybersecurity threats in the the banking industry.
 Banks should ensure that their cloud infrastructure is safely arranged to prevent harmful infringements.

 #4 Social Engineering

 Social engineering is one of the most serious threats to finance and banking.
 People are frequently the weakest component of the security chain, as they can be duped into disclosing sensitive information and credentials.
-This can affect both employees and customers of a bank.
+This can affect both bank employees and customers.

 Social engineering can take many forms, including phishing and whaling attacks and mailing false invoices that appear to have been sent from a reliable source.
-Keeping your employees updated on social engineering methods and how such attacks emerge is critical.
+It is critical to keep your employees updated on social engineering methods and how such attacks emerge.

 #5 Supply Chain Attacks